Digital marketing remains on every business owner’s mind…

 Statistics show that 79% of consumers are likely to engage with an offer if it has been personalized to reflect previous interactions the consumer has had with the brand.
 It is also known that personalization increases relevancy.
 In fact, lack of content relevancy generates 83% lower response rates in the average marketing campaign.

-The following tips will teach you the best practices for personalization using in-depth data and strategies to leave a good impression to your online visitors.
+The following tips will teach you the best practices for personalization using in-depth data and strategies to leave a good impression on your online visitors.

 The buyer journey refers to the stages customers go through as they interact with your business – from the first moment they learned about you to the time they become brand advocates.
 The concept is derived from the idea that not all customers are at the same stage of the buying process.